maestroi/nimiq-doom/README.md

 ```

 **Important:** The ZIP file should contain:
-- Game executable (.exe, .com, or .bat)
+- Game executable (.exe, .com, or .bat for DOS games; .gb/.gbc for Game Boy games)
-- Game data files (.WAD, .DAT, etc.)
+- Game data files (.WAD, .DAT, etc. for DOS games; ROM files for Game Boy)
 - Any other required files

-The ZIP structure will be preserved, and JS-DOS will be able to extract and run the game directly in the browser after syncing from the blockchain.
+The ZIP structure will be preserved, and emulators will be able to extract and run the game directly in the browser after syncing from the blockchain.

-### Handling IMG Disk Images
+### Handling DOS IMG Disk Images

 Some DOS games come as IMG disk image files.
 The frontend automatically detects IMG files and mounts them using DOSBox's `imgmount` command.